arabusov/f15se2-ex/README.md

 4. Implement missile trails for better situational awareness.
 5. Make air targets also selectable with the `T` key, like ground targets.
 6. In-game menu for configuration (keyboard/joystick binds, turn engine sounds on and off, ...)
+7. Better damage model for player aircraft, currently being hit by a missile results in just in a small drop of maximum RPM.
+Simulate full/partial loss of stability, broken systems, weapons, hydraulics etc., up to instant destruction.
+8. Better clouds and smoke effects, right now these are solid polygons in mid air.
+9. More varied terrain and water, these are completely flat with an occasional pyramids that are supposed to represent mountains.
+It can continue to be flat shaded/polygon based to not change the look of the game too much, but we definitely need more vertices.
+10. Scenario/model editor.
+11. Multiplayer.
+12. VR support. 😈

 ## Known bugs